History

 In December 1991 this factory was reorganized into joint-stock company "ZMA".

-Since September 1994 this factory is situated in an industrial complex, which was tooled for production of 10,000 cars annually.
+Since September 1994 this factory was situated in an industrial complex, which was tooled for production of only 10,000 cars annually.

 The "ZMA" factory where "OKA" was made